TEF

 Governance first — then measured escalation

-TEF documents the inconsistency as a governance question and takes it first to the company.
-The governance review request identifies the discrepancy, cites both source documents, and requests the company to verify the accuracy of its representations and review its controls.
-Only where the response is inadequate does TEF escalate to regulatory authorities.
+TEF documents the inconsistency as a governance question and takes it first to the corporate body through a formal governance notice.
+The notice identifies the discrepancy, cites both source documents, and affords the corporate body an opportunity to verify the accuracy of its representations and review its controls.
+Only where the response is inadequate does TEF escalate to regulatory authorities, domestic or international.

 Research Patterns